 Prior to joining SCIE in 2011, she worked for eight years in consultancy, the last six of which were spent at the Office for Public Management (OPM).
 Her work for OPM involved designing and leading multi-method health and local government research and evaluation programmes.
 She also had responsibility for business development in research.
 Before joining OPM, she spent two years working for a private sector business psychology consultancy.

-Beth has a BSc in Psychology from Newcastle, an MSc in Health Policy, Planning and Financing from London School of Economics, and is currently working towards a PhD in Psychology from University College London.
+Beth has a BSc in Psychology from Newcastle, an MSc in Health Policy, Planning and Financing from London School of Economics, and a PhD in Psychology from University College London.

 Dave Anderson, Head of Digital Services, SCIEOpen